 After having a stent

-If you have signs of infection at any time while the stent is in place, contact your doctor straight away.
-Signs of infection include a high temperature and shivering.
+You might need to take antibiotics for a few days to prevent infection.
+Contact your doctor straight away if you have signs of infection such as a high temperature or shivering.
 You may need to go into hospital to have antibiotics through a drip.

-A stent should keep the bile duct open.
-The stent stops bile from building up and causing jaundice.
-You should notice the benefit within a couple of days of having your stent put in.
 Unfortunately, stents can become blocked after a few months.
-If necessary, your stent can be replaced by the same method as before.
+If necessary, your stent can be replaced in the same way as before.